AOBiome: Ammonia-oxidizing bacteria

 Ammonia-oxidizing bacteria (AOB) are a naturally occurring type of nitrifying bacteria that metabolize the ammonia found in sweat, creating nitrite and nitric oxide.
 AOBiome is testing the hypothesis that by increasing local and systemic nitric oxide levels, this bacteria has both anti-inflammatory and anti-infective properties.
 While the therapeutic potential of nitrite and nitric oxide is widely recognized, the bacteria are sensitive to the ingredients in most modern soaps and beauty products.
-AOBiome's cosmetic partner Mother Dirt is therefore the first skincare company to formulate products that support the growth of healthy bacteria.
+AOBiome Cosmetics also sells a topical mist direct to consumers on their website.

 Clinical trials

 AOBiome is developing topical biologics for the treatment of inflammatory conditions, specifically looking at the therapeutic properties of ammonia-oxidizing bacteria.
 AOBiome started its Phase 2 clinical trial for adult acne in 2015.
 AOBiome has received attention for its prospective interventional study on the link between a bacteria-infused topical spray and hypertension.
 The Wall Street Journal describes that "Although the company knew when it began work on treating acne that nitric oxide has a beneficial effect on hypertension, it didn't expect to see such a strong reduction of blood pressure in the [acne] study."

 They are also looking into related therapies for allergic rhinitis and eczema (Phase I trials) as well as wound healing, migraines, and thermoregulation (preclinical trials).

+A peer reviewed study of AOBs for the treatment of adults with mild-moderate atopic dermatitis and moderate-to-severe itch describes a phase 2b randomised controlled trial which found a 34% reduction in perceived itch relative to placebo.